fortana-co/react-dropzone-uploader/docs/api.md

 ## `getUploadParams`
 `getUploadParams` is a callback that receives a `fileWithMeta` object and returns the params needed to upload the file.
 If this prop isn't passed, RDU doesn't initiate and manage file uploads.

 `getUploadParams` can be async, in case you need to go over the network to get upload params for a file.
-It should return an object with `{ fields (object), headers (object), meta (object), method (string), url (string) }`.
+It should return an object with `{ fields (object), headers (object), meta (object), method (string), body, url (string) }`.

-The only required key is `url`. __POST__ is the default method. `fields` lets you [append fields to the formData instance](https://developer.mozilla.org/en-US/docs/Web/API/FormData/append) submitted with the request. `headers` sets headers using `XMLHttpRequest.setRequestHeader`, which makes it easy to authenticate with the upload server.
+The only required key is `url`. __POST__ is the default method. `headers` sets headers using `XMLHttpRequest.setRequestHeader`, which makes it easy to authenticate with the upload server.

+If you don't pass your own [request `body`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/send#Syntax), RDU automatically creates it for you, wrapping the file in a `formData` instance. `fields` lets you [append additional fields to the formData instance](https://developer.mozilla.org/en-US/docs/Web/API/FormData/append).

 Returning a `meta` object from this callback lets you merge new values into the file's `meta`.